 Guys, I started making my own tempeh!
 I really love tempeh, so this is very exciting to me, and I’m hoping maybe at least one or two people reading this.
 I have yet to find a person in real life who is as psyched about the prospect of homemade tempeh as I am.

 My husband, for one, seems to think I’ve gone nuts.
 “Honey, look at my soybeans!
 They’re getting moldy!”

 Moldy soybeans are good, when you’re making tempeh, but he still thinks I’m weird.
 It’s okay.
 I look at his Star Wars memes and think he’s weird, he checks out my moldy soybeans, it all balances out, and everyone is happy.

-Anyhow, I can give you more details about homemade tempeh in a future post, if you’re interested.
+Anyhow, I can give you more details about homemade tempeh in a future post, if you’re interested (Update: details and tempeh recipe can be found here).
 For now though, I’ll just share some of the delicious meals I made with my tempeh.
 These tacos were one of the first meals I whipped up with my very first batch of homemade tempeh, and they were pretty killer.

 Tempeh has has a hearty, crumbly texture that’s great for taco filling.
 In the past I’ve done well using tofu in vegan tacos, and while that was great, I find that tempeh does a better job of standing in for meat.
 Also, tofu, in my humble opinion, is best frozen before being turned into taco meat.
 Tempeh requires zero prep work, aside from crumbling!

 These tacos are really easy to make.
 Start by sautéing some onion in a skillet.
 Once it starts to brown, add some garlic, followed by your tempeh.
 Crumble your block of tempeh right into the skillet and use a spoon or spatula to break up any big chunks.